 All of us experience stress at some point and it comes in many different forms.
 The current coronavirus pandemic has seen a great increase in people’s stress levels as uncertainty about the future is a huge concern for us all.
 The gradual easing of lockdown restrictions can create more opportunities for a new, normal life but on the other hand, can cause increased anxiety and have a negative effect on our mental wellbeing.
+Therefore, it is essential that we have a range of stress relief strategies we can call upon whenever situations start to overwhelm us.

 Stress, in a nutshell, is the extra force which makes your blood pump faster and prepares your body to cope with danger.
 But it is also the silent saboteur of your physical and mental health.
 When you are stressed or anxious, your body produces hormones that cause your blood sugar levels to rise.
 For those already struggling to keep their blood glucose stable, this is not good.
 But learning to recognise stress and put your stress-busting strategies in place is a massive step towards successfully managing type-2 diabetes.